jkuenemund/iobroker_home_controller_backend/README.md

   - Real-time connection status
   - Device overview and management (planned)
   - Direct access without navigating to adapter settings

+### Authentication & TLS
+- Default auth mode is **token**: the adapter verifies signed tokens using the ioBroker `system.config.native.secret`.
+- Clients can obtain a token via `POST /token` on the WebSocket port (JSON: `{ "username": "<iob-user>", "password": "<pass>", "ttlSeconds": 3600 }`).
+Response: `{ "token": "...", "expiresAt": 1700000000 }`.
+- Clients present the token via `Authorization: Bearer <token>` or `?token=<token>` during the WebSocket upgrade.
+- Optional static token: paste a pre-generated signed token into the adapter config for headless clients.
+- TLS (`wss://`) is optional; enable it only if you terminate TLS inside the adapter.
+Behind VPN or reverse proxy `ws://` is sufficient.

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later.